 What about support services?

-Maintenance and support services for your telecommunications network will proceed as usual during the embargo period, but keep in mind that there will likely be fewer administrative technicians around this time, especially during Christmas, Boxing, and New Year’s day, so you may experience occasional service delays.
+Maintenance and support services for your telecommunications network will proceed as usual during the embargo period.
+Do keep in mind that there will likely be fewer administrative technicians around this time.
+Particularly during Christmas, Boxing, and New Year’s day, where you may experience occasional service delays.

 Are Empower IT Solutions’ services affected?